Cub Scout Programs “Boats & Knots”:

 - How does the boat steer?

 - How do you give commands as captain?

 - Every scout will get a chance to “helm” the boat.

 There is so much to see as we sail past the United States Naval Academy into the Chesapeake Bay.
 Along the way, we point out the interesting sights to everyone aboard.

 Great info to give to the scouts before their arrival: Parts of the Boat, Terms Used by Sailors

 What to Wear: Since we sail rain or shine, bring gear, so you are prepared for the conditions that are predicted ON the water – layered clothing and soft soled shoes.

 Plan Your Trip

-Summer, Late May – August, Seven Days a Week
+Summer: Late May – August & October, Seven Days a Week

-According to Boy Scout and Girl Scout Safety Procedures, all scouts, adults and other children aboard a “scout” cruise are to be outfitted in life jackets.
-We have purchased Type III life jackets which are more comfortable for non-emergency use.
-We do carry the “Emergency-Use” life jackets aboard.
+According to BSA safety procedures, all scouts, adults, and other children aboard a cruise must be outfitted in life jackets.
+We have additional Type III life jackets that are more comfortable for non-emergency use.